-On the basic level, all what you need is a QR code on the printed book.
+On the basic level, all that you need is a QR code on the printed book.
 Hybrid Books from Melville House are the great example.
-Scan the code with your smartphone and you’re taken to Melville House Illuminations – highly curated text, maps, photos and videos related to the original book.
+Scan the code with your smartphone, and you’re taken to Melville House Illuminations – highly curated text, maps, photos and videos related to the original book.

-However, the technology that will connect any printed book with digital environment (and we feature it in this post), has a big potential.
-It could be used in schools, libraries, and any other place where there are a lot of print books.
+However, the technology that will connect any printed book with digital environment (and we feature it in this post) has a significant potential.
+It could be used in schools, libraries, and any other place where there are many print books.

-Practically, any of the projects listed below could be called “revolutionary”.
-And it’s not about giving paper books the second chance.
+Practically, any of the projects listed below could be called “revolutionary.”
+And it’s not about giving paper books a second chance.
 They’ve never lost the first one.